Safe operation of cranes is not only essential for operators and users, but for all workers on site.

 - Fail to address unsafe debris or other conditions around the crane

-In addition to industry standards and federal regulation, Florida has its own regulation of crane use and licensing.
+In addition to industry standards and federal regulation, Florida has its own regulation of crane use and licensing, with which the crane accident attorneys at our Fort Lauderdale firm are familiar.
 F.S.
 489.113 became law in 2012.
 Before that, there was a patchwork of standards that varied from county-to-county, born of sporadic attempts to enact local safety measures where the state failed.

 Now, this state measure pre-empts all local regulation and brings crane use and operation in line with OSHA regulations.
 Among these regulations: